 Yes, an optimal balance in a relationship where both partners share equal responsibility for making things work is an idealistic expectation.
 A slight disparity in investing in relationships is only natural.
 But what do you do when your partner is not putting in enough effort in a relationship?

-In such a situation, the first step should be to ‘hanging in there’ for a while until the other partner realizes the need to make an effort in the relationship.
+In such a situation, the first step should be to ‘hang in there for a while until the other partner realizes the need to make an effort in the relationship.
 As a person invested in the relationship, you can support them in this process, taking things one step at a time.